 This theorem tells us that in order to decide whether $\queryOne\querycont\queryTwo$, we can seek for a bit-matrix $\ov{x}^*\in \Cgen$ such that $\pgen(\ov{x}^*)$ is as small as possible.
 If $\pgen(\ov{x}^*)=\dgen$, then we know that $\queryOne\querycont\queryTwo$ and, moreover, $\ov{x}^*$ represents a homomorphism from $\queryTwo$ to $\queryOne$ and can thus serve as a certificate which proves that $\queryOne\querycont\queryTwo$.
 Otherwise, $\pgen(\ov{x}^*)>\dgen$, and we know that $\queryOne\not\querycont\queryTwo$.

 In Sections~\ref{sec:system} \& \ref{sec:experiments} we present a quantum computing solution for finding $\ov{x}^*$.
 The size of the {search space} is $\setsize{\Cgen}=2^{n_2\cdot n_1}$ for $n_2\deff\setsize{B_2}$ and $n_1\deff\setsize{A_1}$.
-The number of qubits (and thus, the computational resources) required for our solution is closely related to the number of {binary variables} (i.e., variables which can be assigned 0-1-values) present in the polynomial $\pgen(\ov{x})$.
+The number of qubits (and thus, the computational resources) required for our solution is closely related to the number of {binary variables} present in the polynomial $\pgen(\ov{x})$.
 The number of binary variables occurring in $\pgen(\ov{x})$ is $n_2{\cdot} n_1 = |B_2|{\cdot} |A_1|$.
 The next two subsections present optional modifications that may decrease the number of binary variables and the size of the search space.

 \begin{exampleWithEndmarker} Consider the query pair $(p_{\textit{2cy}},p_{\textit{2ch}})$ from Example~\ref{example:preparation:cycle_chain} and recall the polynomials $\punique(\ov{x})$ and $\pac(\ov{x})$ constructed in Examples~\ref{example:unique:cycle_chain} \& \ref{example:ac:cycle_chain}.
 Then, $|\Tableau_{\textit{2cy}}|{\cdot}|\Tableau_{\textit{2ch}}|+1=2{\cdot} 2 + 1 = 5$ and $\pgen(\ov{x}) = \pac(\ov{x})+ 5\cdot \punique(\ov{x})$.
 Furthermore, $\dgen=-\setsize{\Tableau_{\textit{2ch}}}= -2$ and $\Cgen=\myset{0,1}^{B_2\times A_1}$ for $B_2=\myset{\vvarz_0,\vvarz_1,\vvarz_2}$ and $A_1=\myset{\vvarz,\vvarz'}$. \end{exampleWithEndmarker}